mohammadho3einhashemii/Federated-Learning/README.md

 This project uses MNIST dataset to train a simple MLP model !

+Also in this repository, there is a PDF file that I have reviewed everything about federated learning, you can first read it.

 > **Note:** In this simulation, all clients run locally on my machine for demonstration purposes.
 In a real-world scenario, clients would be distributed across different devices or locations.

 ## Running the Project